pgerber/linux-sysadmin-utilities/find_config_markers/README.md

 ```

 ## Alternative Markers
-Alternatively to syntax used for the marker so far, the following syntax may be used too:
+Alternatively to the syntax used for the marker so far, the following syntax may be used too:
 ```
 # -- mark begin --
 // -- mark begin --